 Lunch: Aidell’s Chicken and Apple Sausage, Sauteed Vegetables

-Dinner: Quick and Easy Texas Chili (cookbook), Avocado, Salad
+Dinner: Quick and Easy Texas Chili (from my cookbook), Avocado, Salad

 Impressions: I felt pretty sickly/tired most of the day.
 I ran errands, grocery shopped, and read books with my kids.

 Lunch: Aidell’s Chicken and Apple Sausage, White Sweet Potato Hashbrowns, Avocado, Tomato

 Dinner: Leftover Chili and Hashbrowns, Salad, Monkey Salad

 Impressions: I’m feeling a little miffed that I don’t feel good.
 This is supposed to be the stellar week.
 I think I had a relapse from whatever rogue ingredient was in my restaurant meal on Saturday.
 Feels like I’m starting all over again.
 And could one thing have such power?

 In other news, I really liked the white sweet potatoes.
 I had never seen them until Saturday at Sprouts.
 I only bought one to try, but wish I had bought more.
 They are closer to regular potatoes than the garnet “yams” that are really sweet potatoes with a fake name.
 (Thank you, America Marketers for confusing our lives even more.)
 The white ones are still “sweet” but not as sweet as the red ones.

 Day 19: Tuesday

 Lunch: Seasoned Beef Patty, Sauteed Mushrooms, Lettuce, Tomato, Avocado.
 Pina Colada Smoothie.

 Dinner: Meatballs, Spaghetti Squash, Green Beans.
 1/2 Larabar.